ccn-ccn/MyNetworkSocial/README.md

 ## **🚀 Beta Testing Launch Date**

 Beta testing officially begins on May 1, 2026.
 Selected testers will receive early access credentials and onboarding materials one week prior to launch.
-<br><br>
 Application Deadline: Rolling admissions until all Beta slots are filled.
 <br>

 ## **Why Join the Beta?**